The new everyday in professional services

 Just a few years ago many firms in the professional services sector still relied on reams of paper, multiple physical signatures on key documents and hours of face-to-face meetings to get work done.

 But then the sector started innovating.
-And during the pandemic it did so faster than ever.
+And during the pandemic the appetite for digital transformation exploded.

 Fax machines were swapped out for digital signatures.